pret/pokered/INSTALL.md

 # OS X

-Download and install **Xcode**.
+Download and install **Command Line Tools for Xcode**.
 Then open a terminal and follow the Linux instructions.

 # Windows